ST Germain D J Co. Inc. Sells 135 Shares of Kimberly-Clark Co. (NYSE:KMB)

 ST Germain D J Co.
-Inc. lowered its holdings in Kimberly-Clark Co.
-(NYSE:KMB) by 1.4% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Inc. trimmed its holdings in Kimberly-Clark Co.
+(NYSE:KMB) by 1.4% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 9,457 shares of the company’s stock after selling 135 shares during the quarter.
 ST Germain D J Co.
-Inc.’s holdings in Kimberly-Clark were worth $1,396,000 at the end of the most recent quarter.
+Inc.’s holdings in Kimberly-Clark were worth $1,396,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-Simon Quick Advisors LLC increased its stake in Kimberly-Clark by 673.9% in the third quarter.
-Simon Quick Advisors LLC now owns 178 shares of the company’s stock valued at $26,000 after acquiring an additional 155 shares during the period.
-Healthcare of Ontario Pension Plan Trust Fund bought a new stake in Kimberly-Clark in the second quarter valued at about $28,000.
-Newfound Research LLC bought a new stake in Kimberly-Clark in the third quarter valued at about $28,000.
-Demars Financial Group LLC bought a new stake in Kimberly-Clark in the second quarter valued at about $35,000.
-Finally, Proffitt & Goodson Inc. bought a new stake in Kimberly-Clark in the second quarter valued at about $39,000.
-71.39% of the stock is currently owned by institutional investors and hedge funds.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
+ProVise Management Group LLC bought a new stake in Kimberly-Clark in the second quarter valued at about $203,000.
+First Trust Advisors LP increased its stake in Kimberly-Clark by 4.6% in the second quarter.
+First Trust Advisors LP now owns 376,086 shares of the company’s stock valued at $53,160,000 after acquiring an additional 16,399 shares during the period.
+Ascension Asset Management LLC bought a new stake in Kimberly-Clark in the third quarter valued at about $1,521,000.
+International Assets Investment Management LLC bought a new stake in Kimberly-Clark in the third quarter valued at about $201,000.
+Finally, Atom Investors LP increased its stake in Kimberly-Clark by 75.6% in the second quarter.
+Atom Investors LP now owns 9,627 shares of the company’s stock valued at $1,361,000 after acquiring an additional 4,145 shares during the period.
+71.39% of the stock is owned by institutional investors.

 In other Kimberly-Clark news, Director Robert W. Decherd acquired 3,000 shares of the business’s stock in a transaction that occurred on Thursday, October 29th.
 The shares were acquired at an average cost of $132.67 per share, for a total transaction of $398,010.00.
 Following the completion of the acquisition, the director now directly owns 48,444 shares of the company’s stock, valued at approximately $6,427,065.48.
 The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Corporate insiders own 0.72% of the company’s stock.

-Kimberly-Clark (NYSE:KMB) last announced its quarterly earnings data on Thursday, October 22nd.
-The company reported $1.72 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $1.76 by ($0.04).
-Kimberly-Clark had a net margin of 12.49% and a return on equity of 812.50%.
-The business had revenue of $4.68 billion during the quarter, compared to analyst estimates of $4.59 billion.
-During the same quarter in the prior year, the company earned $1.84 earnings per share.
-The company’s quarterly revenue was up .9% on a year-over-year basis.
+Kimberly-Clark (NYSE:KMB) last announced its earnings results on Thursday, October 22nd.
+The company reported $1.72 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $1.76 by ($0.04).
+Kimberly-Clark had a return on equity of 812.50% and a net margin of 12.49%.
+The company had revenue of $4.68 billion for the quarter, compared to analyst estimates of $4.59 billion.
+During the same quarter in the previous year, the company posted $1.84 earnings per share.
+Kimberly-Clark’s revenue for the quarter was up .9% on a year-over-year basis.
 On average, equities research analysts forecast that Kimberly-Clark Co. will post 7.65 earnings per share for the current fiscal year.

 The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 5th.
 Investors of record on Friday, December 4th will be issued a $1.07 dividend.
 The ex-dividend date is Thursday, December 3rd.
 This represents a $4.28 annualized dividend and a yield of 3.06%.
 Kimberly-Clark’s dividend payout ratio is currently 62.12%.